Suspect in 2022 Sacramento mass shooting has died in custody, attorney says - KESQ

 Sacramento Police Sgt.
 Zach Eaton did not elaborate on the suspects’ gang affiliations at the time.

 Martin was found at the scene of the shooting with serious gunshot injuries and taken to a local hospital, authorities said.
-His brother, Dandrae Martin, was also among the injured and is still in jail on charges of murder and possession of a firearm as a felon, according to jail records.
+His brother, Dandrae Martin, was also among the injured and has pleaded not guilty to charges of murder and possession of a firearm as a felon.
+He is being held without bond and his next court appearance is set for August 16, records show.

 CNN’s Elizabeth Wolfe contributed to this report.